lolenseu/duco-miner/README.md

 - None

 Update:
-- monitor.py for terminal monitoring.
+- add monitor.py for terminal monitoring.

 # How To use